Stryyder/The-Coding-Journey/README.md

 for updates and progress

 ## NOTE
-- The examples included here are not meant to be the best solution, just A solution that I could figure out on the first try.
-I'm hoping that my solutions become more well thought out and advanced as time passes.
+- The examples included here are not scrubbed to perfect.
+They are just "working" solutions that passed the current test.

 ### Biggest lessons so far
 - You may experience something deeper than burnout, fear of not being able to grasp the material.
 But you can.
 Each time you come across a term, it becomes more and more familiar as time passes.